-Mobile Verification in the Humanitarian Sector
+Mobile Verification of Vouchers in the Humanitarian Sector

 Supporting dignified choices: ‘Paper Plus’ mobile verification for vouchers in Jordan

 On March 4, 2015 the Norwegian Refugee Council (NRC) addressed the Inter Agency Standing Committee in Geneva.
 The Inter-Agency Standing Committee (IASC)is the foremost coordinating body in the humanitarian assistance sector.
 It is a forum involving the key UN and non-UN humanitarian partners.
 It is chaired by a UN High Commissioner.
 The NRC discussed mobile verification for voucher projects in Jordan for Syrian refugees.
 According to Roger Dean, the cash and voucher coordinator for NRC Jordan, the presentation was well received.
 He added, “We’ve created quite a stir here.”

 We wrote about the NRC’s innovative mobile voucher project several months ago.
 CodeREADr is proud to support such a worthy cause.
 We are excited to watch mobile verification of vouchers continue to prove its applicability around the world.
 Congratulations to Roger, NRC’s management and their entire team.

 “Mobile phone-based money is undeveloped in Jordan and regular cash was considered to present unacceptable safety issues in the context of Zaatari camp in particular.
 Vendor tie-in to third party e-card hardware would not have given the flexibility or control desired.
 A new, interim solution was required.